ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   counter rollovers.

 Fixed-Length Dedicated Counter Length:
-: Take care to select a counter bit-length that can properly handle the level of timestamp precision in use.
+: Select a counter bit-length that can properly handle the level of timestamp precision in use.
   For example, millisecond precision generally requires a larger counter than a timestamp with nanosecond precision.